h-rahman-7/LinuxBashFundamentals/gitCommitCommands.md

 ## Step 3:
 Stage Your Changes:
 Command: git add .
-Explanation: This adds all modified files.
+Explanation: This is a quick way to stage all changes in the current directory and below.
+It simplifies the process by allowing you to stage everything at once, rather than adding each file individually.
 To add a specific file, use git add <filename>.

 ## Step 4:
 Commit Your Changes: